Authoring Tool Selection

 This is a strategic decision, as this tool will become a part of your organization’s ecosystem.
 And it’s a long-term choice because it’s difficult to change an authoring tool after having invested substantial time to get your team savvy and your digital courses done (as an example, consider the migration years ago from Quark to InDesign in print).
 Sometimes, a decision like this gets postponed for a long time, which makes it even more difficult to make.

 So, what do you need to know to avoid the hassle?
 How is the market changing and what will be important in the future?
-Here are some important factors that you should be aware of when choosing a tool.
+Here are some important factors that you should be aware of when choosing an authoring tool.

 Another example is having a sufficient number of ready-made interactive activities and flexible templates and their alignment with your needs.
 This can significantly increase productivity as it allows avoiding manual page-by-page layout composition.